 ACL Tears and Reconstruction: What to Expect

-December 16, 2022 | By: Raleigh Orthopaedic Team
+December 16, 2022 | Andrew Staples, PA‑C

 What is the anterior cruciate ligament?

 The anterior cruciate ligament (ACL) is an important stabilizing structure of the knee.
 The ACL keeps the shin bone (tibia) from moving too far forward on your thigh bone (femur).
-It also prevents the knee from turning to far inward during twisting and pivoting motions.
+It also prevents the knee from turning too far inward during twisting and pivoting motions.
 The ACL lives in the knee joint and its blood supply is normally injured when it is torn.
 This combination of factors keeps the ACL from being able to heal or regrow itself.

 Symptoms of an ACL injury often include: